MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/cross-tenant-mailbox-migration.md

    # Enable customization if tenant is dehydrated
    $dehydrated=Get-OrganizationConfig | select isdehydrated
    if ($dehydrated.isdehydrated -eq $true) {Enable-OrganizationCustomization}
-   $targetTenantId="[tenant id of your trusted partner, where the mailboxes are being moved to]"
+   $targetTenantId="[tenant ID of your trusted partner, where the mailboxes are being moved to]"
-   $appId="[application id of the mailbox migration app you consented to]"
+   $appId="[application ID of the mailbox migration app you consented to]"
-   $scope="[name of the mail enabled security group that contains the list of users who are allowed to migrate]" New-DistributionGroup -Type Security -Name $scope
+   $scope="[name of the mail enabled security group that contains the list of users who are allowed to migrate]"
+   $orgrelname="[name of your new organization relationship]" if (!(New-DistributionGroup -Type Security -Name $scope)) { Write-Host "Group already exists." }
    $orgrels=Get-OrganizationRelationship
    $existingOrgRel = $orgrels | ?{$_.DomainNames -like $targetTenantId}
    If ($null -ne $existingOrgRel)